rames4498/programming_tasks/README.md

 - d. []
 - e.
 Error

-3. What will be the output of the following Python Code?
-Explain.
+**3. What will be the output of the following Python Code?
+Explain.**
 ```python
 def fn(data1, data2):
     return {data1, data2}